avrelian/jasmine2-custom-message/README.md

 This script makes it possible to use your own failure message on any jasmine assertion.
 It wraps jasmine `it` function so that it accepts your custom failure messages as its third argument.
-When one of your assertions fails it extracts a proper message from the custom messages object provided to wrapped `it` function based on a sequential number of an assertion in the spec.
+When one of your assertions fails it extracts a proper message from the custom messages object provided to the wrapped `it` function based on a sequential number of an assertion in the spec.

 #### Example